lix-project/lix/doc/manual/rl-next/repl-improvements.md

 - Better error messages overall
 - The `:env` command to print currently available variables now also works outside of debug mode
+- Adding variables to the REPL now prints a small message on success